Get ready for winter with some fall barn chores

-I know, major chores are usually undertaken in the Spring!
-It’s equally important to do a few things in the fall as you prepare for winter, which can bring with it storms, freezing temps, and a whole new slew of chores (think mud + blankets + rolling.)
+- I know, major chores are usually undertaken in the Spring!
+It’s equally important to do a few things in the fall as you prepare for winter, which can bring with it storms, freezing temps, and a whole new slew of chores.
+So much mud and snow and cold!

 So here’s a handy list of some things to consider before the weather gets inconvenient.
 Think of it as getting the barn ducks in a row.

 - Do you older horses, hard keepers, and/or hard workers need some help adding their natural fat layer?
 Work with your Veterinarian and/or Equine Nutritionist to determine if your horses need some more calories.
 These articles have ideas on why horses can be hard keepers, and what you can do to help the hard keeper stay plump during winter.